ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

     the URLs so that they can be explored using the file brower.
 At present they stick to the /.
 Perhaps something to do with the absURL function and removing the abs bit if a flag is set and just doing everything relatively?
+[ ] Add a 'server' mode for use when writing that allows reloading of a page
+    after a save.
+It can be pretty dumb and just match of the route that exists.
+[ ] Consider dumping Polysemy for a RWS monad stack for performance reasons.
+    Whilst Polysemy is nice, it *is* really complicated and it might be simpler to just use a simpler monad stack.
+Or consider the Has pattern, instead.
+It wouldn't need as many language extensions.

 ## Done